tedd/MoreRandom/README.md

 System.Security.Cryptography.RNGCryptoServiceProvider provides "cryptography grade random" numbers.
 These numbers are a bit more random as they are provided by the operating system, which has methods of collecting random data.

 ## Sauce
 RNGCryptoServiceProvider gives you a bunch of random bytes.
 It's up to you to convert to a number and size for whatever purpose.
-Random however has a simple interface, for example rnd.Next(10).
+System.Random however has a simple interface, for example rnd.Next(10).

 This is where MoreRandom comes in.
 Tedd.MoreRandom.Random mimics System.Random and is a drop-in replacement.
 You get the power of RNGCryptoServiceProvider with the ease of System.Random.